voxpupuli/voxpupuli.github.io/sponsoring/index.md

 Hi!
 We are an open collective, developing modules and tooling for the Puppet ecosystem!

-But Voxpupuli isn't only code to develop and maintain, it's more than that.
+But Vox Pupuli isn't only code to develop and maintain, it's more than that.

 Unfortunately a few things costs us money, like:
 - Infrastructure for CI/CD